Call us: 0800 843 752Free shipping for orders $150 or over

 Growth rateMedium

-Also known asTitoki Tree
+Also known as

 What are the landscaping uses for Alectryon excelsus in NZ?

-Alectryon excelsus is a popular choice in landscaping projects in NZ.
+Alectryon excelsus (Titoki) is a popular choice in landscaping projects in NZ.
 It makes a beautiful hedge and a fantastic screen, but also makes for a lovely specimen or a lush backdrop for smaller plants.
 The Plant Company regularly uses this tree as a pleached hedge around pools and in modern gardens.
 Further, where clients want trees to attract birds, a Titoki is a must.
-It is the gorgeous foliage and versatility of this plant that makes it a popular choice in landscaping.
+It is the gorgeous foliage and versatility of this plant that make it a popular choice in landscaping.
 Few other trees can grow on marginal soils and climates and still look amazing.

 Alectryon excelsus hedge spacing